 UniHall visitors may park in the specified visitor car bays from Monday to Friday, 9.00am - 5.00pm.
-To avoid a possible parking fine, please visit the UWA Accommodation Office (located on the ground floor of J House) for a temporary two hour parking permit.
+To avoid a possible parking fine, please acquire a permit from the ticket machine in the carpark.

-Between 5.00pm and 8.00am on weekdays, and anytime on weekends, residents are able to park in any of the open parking bays, including those reserved for staff.
+Between 5.00pm and 7.00am on weekdays, and anytime on weekends, residents are able to park in any of the open parking bays, including those reserved for staff.
 If you utilise these parking bays please relocate your car prior to business hours so as to avoid a parking fine.